Published 1/25/18. Updated 1/26/21.

-With my laid-back, type B or C personality, I’ll admit that I’m a pro at starting my days off work at a snail-like pace and letting the day escape without enough getting accomplished.
+With my laid-back, type B personality, I’ll admit that I’m a pro at starting my days off work at a snail-like pace and letting the day escape without enough getting accomplished.
 Through an unexpected series of events, I ended up taking a challenge to get up at 5:30 am for 30 days in a row.
 Turned out to be just the impetus I needed to jumpstart my new habits.

 That challenge started about two weeks into my three-week period of unemployment.
 I began getting up early, resolved to spend some quality time in the Word and in prayer before working out.
 Only after doing both would I step into the tasks for the day.
 I’m pleased to say, the results were delightful.
 Not only did I pre-empt my natural bent towards sleeping in and laziness, but I also began to reap rich benefits from pursuing the Lord and my fitness.

 Pursuing Wisdom and Obedience